 Nigeria’s Evolving Regulatory Landscape

 As the Nigerian SEC issues rules and guidance for digital-asset activity, investor protection goals generally include stronger disclosures, clearer conduct standards for operators, AML/KYC requirements, and expectations around safeguarding customer funds and handling complaints.
-This is why an exchange’s compliance posture and documentation matter—not just the features in the app.
+This is why an exchange’s compliance posture and documentation matter—not just the features shown in the app.

 Regulatory compliance is not just paperwork; it’s a practical layer of risk control that can reduce fraud exposure, improve transparency, and set clearer expectations for how customer assets are handled.